sdcampbell/sdcampbell.github.io/_posts/2019-06-11-TLS-Decryption-In-Wireshark.md

 While testing web applications, I monitor the application using Wireshark to see if the app is using a protocol that lacks support in Burp Suite, like HTTP2.
 This post shows how to decrypt TLS traffic in Wireshark on Kali Linux.

 ## Edit .bashrc
-Add the following line to your .bashrc file (or enter it in the same terminal that you use to start Chromium in a later step):
+If you want to make thie permanent, add the following line to your .bashrc file.
+Otherwise, enter it in the same terminal before starting Chromium from the terminal in a later step):
 `export SSLKEYLOGFILE=/root/ssl-key.log`

 ## Browser notes